Lihopps/Factor-y/README.md

 ### Create recipe
 ![](graphics/gui/recipe_creation.png)

-1. Use RateCalculator Tool to calculate consumption and production of selection.
-2. Then click the creation button on the top right corner of the gui.
-That add to your cursor the recipe.
+Use the Big Factory recipe maker to create a blueprint with a Big Factory.\
+Select factory you want to minimize.\
+The custom recipe is inside the newly created blueprint, this item act as the recipe of the Big Factory.\

+:warning: AUTO GENERATE BLEUPRINT
+      DO NOT DELETE ENTITY OR RE-SELECT IT
+      You can safely :
+            -Change Icons
+            -Change name
+            -Duplicate
+            -Delete

 ### Know details about recipe
 ![](graphics/gui/see_tags.png)

 If the TagViewer mod is enabled, you can see the recipe with it.\
-You can also duplicate the recipe item if you want.

 ### Big Factory : Definition
 ![](graphics/gui/def_machine.png)